GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/floc/index.md

-Many people are concerned about the privacy implications of tailored advertising, which currently relies on techniques such as tracking cookies and device fingerprinting which can reveal your browsing history to advertisers or ad platforms.
-The FLoC proposal aims to allow ad selection without compromising privacy.
+Many people are concerned about the privacy implications of tailored advertising, which currently relies on techniques such as tracking cookies and device fingerprinting which can reveal your browsing history across sites to advertisers or ad platforms.
+The FLoC proposal aims to allow ad selection in a way that better protects privacy.

 ## What is the FLoC proposal?